jacksonrodri/vote_abroad/content/rls/il.md

 fwabSubmitOptions:
   - Mail
 ---
-Remember that you need to request a ballot each calendar year that you'd like to vote in.
-Check below for your primary and general deadlines. [**Click here**](https://www.votefromabroad.org) to start your ballot request now.
+Illinois voters abroad need to request a ballot each calendar year you'd like to vote in. [**Click here**](https://www.votefromabroad.org) to start your ballot request now.

+Check below for your delivery methods and deadlines, and to find your local election office contact information.

+### Delivery Methods

+* Registration: not required
+* Ballot Request: email, fax, postal mail, or online
+* Ballot Return: postal mail